Obed11-24/House-Price-Predictor-/README.md

 The model considers the following features:

-- Area (sq ft)
-- Number of bedrooms and bathrooms
+- Assessed Value
-- Year built
+- Residential Type
-- Zip code / location
-- Garage or not
+- Town
+- Location (longitude & latitude)
 - ... and more depending on the dataset

 Users can interactively enter values into the web app to get real-time predictions.